alizma/disasseML/README.md

 ## Overview
 DisasseML is a machine learning model that simulates a [disassembler](https://www.wikiwand.com/en/Disassembler) by converting machine code into human-readable assembly code.
+Currently, the model has been trained to generate x86 assembly code using both AT&T and Intel syntaxes, although it could be extended further to other assembly languages, such as ARM.

 ## Generating the training set
 To create a training set with the OBJDUMP disassembler, use the command